 Coronavirus Aid, Relief, and Economic Security Act (CARES) and Families First Coronavirus Response Act

-The United States Federal Government has signed the CARES Act into law, and benefits will be available soon when the Colorado Department of Labor and Employment receives official guidance from the U.S. Department of Labor.
+The United States Federal Government signed the CARES Act into law and worker benefits were made available through the Colorado Department of Labor and Employment.

-This Act and the Families First Coronavirus Response Act created historic increases to unemployment benefits, increased the amount claimants receive and makes those formerly ineligible for unemployment benefits eligible.
-This includes the self-employed, contract workers and those who haven’t accrued qualifying wages.
+This Act and the Families First Coronavirus Response Act created historic increases to unemployment benefits, increased the amount claimants receive, and increased eligibility for unemployment benefits.
+This includes the self-employed, contract workers, and those who haven’t accrued qualifying wages.

-Please continue to check the www.coloradoui.gov webpage for the latest information about unemployment benefits available through these programs.
-They will update that site and notify news outlets when they are ready to accept claims.
+Please check the www.coloradoui.gov webpage for the latest information about unemployment benefits available through these programs.
 For Frequently Asked Questions and to learn about the variety of assistance that the Acts provide, please click here.